How to know when it’s time to go Online

 You need to be “Velcro”

-This is why I always start all my programmes making sure that my clients are crystal clear about what they are offering and to who, and that they know how to communicate it in such a way that their “ideal client” hears them loud and clear (and if not their ideal client then someone who knows their ideal client, or someone who might be able to offer an opportunity like a collaboration or platform to share their work).
+This is why I start all my programmes making sure that my clients are crystal clear about what they are offering and to whom, and that they know how to communicate it in such a way that their “ideal client” hears them loud and clear (and if not their ideal client then someone who knows their ideal client or someone who might be able to offer an opportunity like a collaboration or platform to share their work).

-But what I actually see is too many people going online when their message and positioning is more like damp cotton than sticky Velcro.
+But what I actually see is too many people going online when their message and positioning are more like damp cotton wool than sticky Velcro.

-1. Do the work to get clear on what I call your “one ideal client” (also known as an “avatar” in marketing-speak)
+- Do the work to get clear on what I call your “one ideal client” (also known as an “avatar” in marketing-speak)

-2. Develop a message and positioning that speaks directly to that ideal client.
+- Develop a clear message and positioning that speaks directly to that ideal client.

-When one of my course members typed her new Captivating Introduction into our Facebook group here’s the response she got:
+When one of my course members typed her new Captivating Introduction into our Facebook group here’s the exact response she got from another member: